Tandi Mwape

-Tandi Mwape (born 20 July 1996) is a Zambian footballer who plays as a defender for TP Mazembe and the Zambia national football team.
+Tandi Mwape (born 20 July 1996) is a Zambian professional footballer who plays as a defender for Linafoot club TP Mazembe and the Zambia national team.

 Career

 Club

 After multiple years spent in his native Zambia, Mwape moved to Congolese club TP Mazembe in July 2019.
-He made his debut for the club just days after his announcement, appearing in a 1-0 defeat to Rayon Sports at the Kagame Interclub Cup.
+He made his debut for the club just days after his announcement, appearing in a 1–0 defeat to Rayon Sports at the Kagame Interclub Cup.

 International

 Mwape made his senior international debut on 2 June 2019 in a penalty victory over Malawi at the COSAFA Cup.